kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

 ## Cluster State

-You can view the current state of your cluster, by hovering the cursor over the small circle on the left of the cluster name.
+You can view the current state of your cluster by hovering the cursor over the small circle on the left of the cluster name.

 Provisioning state depicts that the cluster is gettig Created:
 ![External Cluster Provisioning State](/img/kubermatic/master/tutorials/external_clusters/provisioning_status.png "External Cluster Provisioning State")